TillMeineke/ML_Zoomcamp2024_hw/NYTaxiForecast/README.md

 - Files with dependencies
   - [ ] `Pipenv` and `Pipenv.lock` if you use Pipenv
   - [x] or equivalents: conda environment file, `requirements.txt` or `pyproject.toml`
-    - [ ] 0 points: No dependency management
-    - [ ] 1 point: Provided a file with dependencies (requirements.txt, pipfile, bentofile.yaml with dependencies, etc)
     - [x] 2 points: Provided a file with dependencies and used virtual environment.
 README says how to install the dependencies and how to activate the env
 - [ ] Dockerfile for running the service
   - [ ] 0 points: No containerization